chasedooley/chasedooley.com-v5.1/content/blog-posts/on-self-reliance-commentary.md

 ***

-> **A foolish consistency is the hobgoblin of little minds, adored by little statesmen and philosophers and divines.
+> **"A foolish consistency is the hobgoblin of little minds, adored by little statesmen and philosophers and divines.
 With consistency a great soul has simply nothing to do.
-He may as well concern himself with his shadow on the wall.**
+He may as well concern himself with his shadow on the wall."**

 A foolish consistency is a bad habit — doing the same thing because "that's how it's always been done" or "I have invested so much into it" or for some other reason.
 It's easier to continue down the wrong path than to stop and ask ourselves if it is helping or hindering us, but that's what we need to do.
 We need to ask often whether we're doing the right things for the right reasons because it is easy to waste our lives doing the wrong things for the wrong reasons.